Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 - Bruising following head trauma with neurological symptoms

-- Bruising in patients on blood thinners showing rapid expansion
+- Bruising in patients on blood thinners that shows rapid expansion

-- Bruises linked with numbness/weakness indicating nerve involvement
+- Bruises linked with numbness or weakness indicating possible nerve involvement

 Imaging tests like X-rays or CT scans might be necessary to rule out fractures or internal injuries.
-In rare cases, surgical drainage of large hematomas is required.
+In rare cases, drainage of a large hematoma is required.

 Differentiating Between Normal Bruising and Serious Injury: Key Indicators Table